Janggeum

 Some sources attest to Janggeum as a real person and it is still a topic of debate among scholars.
 Janggeum is considered an important person in Korean history, although there is little information about her.

-Mentions in Annals of the Joseon Dynasty
+Mentions in Veritable Records of the Joseon Dynasty

-Mentions of "Janggeum (長今)", sometimes alongside the title "female doctor" (uinyeo; 醫女), were noted on 10 occasions:
+Mentions of "Janggeum (長今)", sometimes alongside the title "female doctor" (ŭinyŏ; 醫女), were noted in the Veritable Records of the Joseon Dynasty on 10 occasions: